magneticio/vamp2setup/README.md

 ./vamp-bootstrap.sh
 ```

-Enter password when asked, password will not be visible and it will be asked twice.
+Enter a new password when asked and re-enter it for confirmation.

-Installer will tell you where to connect like:
+When the installation procedure is complete, the installer will tell you where to connect by printing an url similar to the one shown below:

 ```
 use http://111.222.333.444:8888/ui/#/login to connect